We live in a world of data. It’s estimated that every day, we create 2.5 quintillion bytes of data. (That’s eighteen zeros!)

 - Additional KPIs related to transfers

-The best dialers have both historical and real-time data and analytics.
+The best dialers equip call centers with both historical and real-time reporting.
 Historical call center data analysis shows how current trends compare to former results.
-This information is essential for making improvements.
+This information is essential for always keeping the big picture in view and making longer-term improvements.

 “I believe that one of the biggest problems contact centers have is that they don’t have the ability to look at information at a granular level to make the decisions they need to run the call center.
 Every hour counts,” Hakimi said.
 “So if you don’t make those digital decisions on the fly, and you don’t have the data available to you, you’re gonna lose that production for that day, or hour, or whatever it might be.
 And it’s really costly.”